Mohdwajtech/kNN_movie_recommendation/README.md

 Test set:
 L test cases with  (x,y)  pairs.  x  is N-dimensional binary vector with missing  yth  entry - which we want to predict.

-Exercise 1 :: Write a function to compute euclidean distance between two users for all entries except the missing  yth  entry.

 We will use KNN to find the K nearest neighbour users (users with similar taste) to  x , and make predictions based on their entries for the movie  y .